 It is costly for firms to locate and match with the right banking partner, especially for small and medium-sized enterprises (SMEs) who devote time and resources to this search process.
 Small firms commonly multiply loan applications (2.7 on average) and undergo a time-consuming application process: over 33 hours are spent on average on loan request paperwork.
 Overall, about one third of SMEs deplore a difficult and lengthy credit application process.
-While the effect of information asymmetries on credit allocation has been well documented (e.g., Akerlof, 1970; Stiglitz and Weiss, 1981; Petersen and Rajan, 1995), little is known about how search frictions affect bankfirm matching and access to credit.
+While the effect of information asymmetries on credit allocation is well documented (e.g., Akerlof, 1970; Stiglitz and Weiss, 1981; Petersen and Rajan, 1995), little is known about how search frictions affect bank-firm matching and access to credit.
 Understanding the role of search frictions is particularly important to policy makers, not only as recent developments in information and communication technology and digitisation in the banking industry are likely to affect them, but also as policies that reduce search costs may differ substantially from policies that reduce traditional agency frictions.

-This paper builds a model of the matching between firms and bank branches that combines search frictions and information asymmetries, and generates predictions about how such frictions affect the allocation of credit to SMEs.
+This paper builds a model of the matching between firms and bank branches that combines search frictions and costly screening, and generates predictions about how such frictions affect the allocation of credit to SMEs.
 It uses rich bank-firm matched data over the period 1998-2005 to test and estimate the model structurally.
 In order to dig into the causal impact of search frictions, I propose a novel instrument variable strategy that exploits a natural experiment, the staggered diffusion of Broadband Internet in France, as a shock to search frictions.
 Finally, I use this unique data and the structure of the model to quantify the impact of reducing search frictions on the degree of misallocation in the credit market for SMEs.
 I find that Broadband Internet access increased bank competition and reduced the cost of debt for small businesses by 4.9%.

 The first contribution of the paper is to offer a theory of firm-bank matching subject to informational frictions.
-I develop a partial equilibrium model of the matching between firms and banks that features two-sided heterogeneity - bank branches and firms - and combines information frictions of two kinds.
+I develop a partial equilibrium model of the matching between firms and banks that features two-sided heterogeneity - bank branches and firms - and information frictions.
 First, search frictions hinder firms' ability to locate and match with the right financing partner.
 Formally, I build on Lenoir et al. (2018) where the search and matching process is random and depends on the level of search frictions between two submarkets.
-Second and upon matching, informational asymmetries affect banks' ability to screen and monitor projects.
+Second and upon matching, banks incur a cost to screen projects and learn about firms' quality.
+Screening costs are a function of